Purim: Traditional foods

 Special breads are baked among various communities.
-In Moroccan Jewish communities, a Purim bread called ojos de Haman ("eyes of Haman") is sometimes baked in the shape of Haman's head, and the eyes, made of eggs, are plucked out to demonstrate the destruction of Haman.
+In Moroccan Jewish communities, a Purim bread, called ojos de Haman ("eyes of Haman") among Ladino-speaking Sephardim, is sometimes baked in the shape of Haman's head, and the eyes, made of eggs, are plucked out to demonstrate the destruction of Haman.
 Among Polish Jews, koilitch, a raisin Purim challah that is baked in a long twisted ring and topped with small colorful candies, is meant to evoke the colorful nature of the holiday.

 Torah learning

 There is a widespread tradition to study the Torah in a synagogue on Purim morning, during an event called "Yeshivas Mordechai Hatzadik" to commemorate all the Jews who were inspired by Mordechai to learn Torah to overturn the evil decree against them.
 Children are especially encouraged to participate with prizes and sweets due to the fact that Mordechai taught many children Torah during this time.

-Iranian Jews

-Iranian Jews and Mountain Jews consider themselves descendants of Esther.
-On Purim, Iranian Jews visit the tombs of Esther and Mordechai in Hamadan.
-Some women pray there in the belief that Esther can work miracles.